cnunciato/fun-with-jenkins/README.md

 ## Running Jenkins locally with Docker Compose

-To spin up a quick Jenkins cluster locally with Docker Compose, first make sure Docker Desktop is running, then run:
+To spin up a lightweight Jenkins cluster locally with Docker, make sure Docker Desktop is running, then run:

 ```bash
 docker-compose up